-Table 17 Monitor > Network Status
+Table 23 Monitor > Network Status

 LABEL DESCRIPTION Interface Summary Use the Interface Summary section for IPv4 network settings.
-Use the IPv6 Interface Summary section for IPv6 network settings if you connect your NWA to an IPv6 network.
-IPv6 Interface Summary Both sections have similar fields as described below.
+Use the IPv6 Interface Summary section for IPv6 network settings if you connect your NWA/WAC to an IPv6 network.
+Both sections have similar fields as described below.
+IPv6 Interface Summary sections have similar heids as described below.
 IP Addr/Netmask This field displays the current IP address (and subnet mask) of the interface.
-If the IP IP Address address is 0.0.0.0 (in the IPv4 network) or :: (in the IPv6 network), the interface does not have an IP address yet.
+If the IP address is IP Address 0.0.0.0 (in the IPv4 network) or :: (in the IPv6 network), the interface does not have an IP address yet.
 IP Assignment This field displays how the interface gets its IPv4 address.
 Static - This interface has a static IPv4 address.
 DHCP Client - This interface gets its IPv4 address from a DHCP server.
 Action Use this field to get or to update the IP address for the interface.
 Click Renew to send a new DHCP request to a DHCP server.
 If the interface cannot use one of these ways to get or to update its IP address, this field displays n/a .
-Port Statistics Table Poll Interval Enter how often you want this window to be updated automatically, and click Set Interval .
+Port Statistics Table Poll Interval Enter how often you want this window to be updated automatically, and click Set Interval.
 Set Interval Click this to set the Poll Interval the screen uses.
 Stop Click this to stop the window from updating automatically.
 You can start it again by setting the Poll Interval and clicking Set Interval .
-Name This field displays the name of the Ethernet port on the NWA.
+Name This field displays the name of the interface.